asetalias/amibot-tg/README.md

 Once the bot is up and running, you can use the following commands to interact with it:

 - `/start`: Start the bot and display the available commands.
+- `/login "amzione_id" "amizone_password"`: Logs you in Amizone.
 - `/attendance`: Get your attendance information.
 - `/schedule`: Get your class schedule.
+- `/about`: Get details about our project.

 ## License